nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

     Figure 3 - GULIO Sequence Diagram
 </p>

-Upon start, the `Duke` (main) class calls `run()` which enters a while loop and reads in user input.
+Upon starting up GULIO, the `Duke` (main) class calls `run()` which enters a while loop and reads in user input.
 In the loop, the _Parser_ component processes the user input into various commands implemented in GULIO.
 The loop ends when the user enters exit.

 &nbsp;

-### UI component
+### UI Component

 **API**: `UI.java`